canjs/canjs/guides/getting-started-tutorial/data-models-and-fixtures.md

 		},
 ```

-…and replace it with this:
+and replace it with this:

 ```
 		states: {